JackMcKew/pandas_alive/README.md

 A list of future features that may/may not be developed is:

 - Geographic charts (currently using OSM export image, potential [geopandas](https://geopandas.org/))
+    - This is currently working at a proof of concept level, stay tuned!
 - ~~Loading bar support (potential [tqdm](https://github.com/tqdm/tqdm) or [alive-progress](https://github.com/rsalmei/alive-progress))~~
+- Potentially support writing to GIF in memory with <https://github.com/maxhumber/gif>

 A chart that was built using a development branch of Pandas_Alive is: